fintech-quagga-group/fintech-sector-portfolio-analysis/README.md

 If you would like to run the program in JupyterLab, install the [Anaconda](https://www.anaconda.com/products/distribution) distribution and run `jupyter lab` in a conda dev environment.

+To ensure that your notebook runs properly you can use the [requirements.txt](/Resources/requirements.txt) file to create an exact copy of the conda dev environment used to create the notebook.

+Create the copy of the conda dev environment with `conda create --name myenv --file requirements.txt`

+Then install the requirements with `conda install --name myenv --file requirements.txt`

 ---

 ## Usage